jorgegayoso/unity-godot-material-converter/README.md

 - Materials will be converted to Godot's StandardMaterial3D format
 - Scene files (.tscn) will be created with proper material assignments
 - Original FBX files must be imported into Godot before using the generated scenes
+- Only works with .fbx files, not .gltf   -If you ask I might be able to do something about that :P
+- If your textures are .psd files (like in my case), the program will assume you converted them to .png since .psd is not supported in Godot